sdthomas91/home2home/README.md

 ### DB Models
 - A list of database models used in the project can be found below :
-   * **User** - stores user information including username, email, password, first name, last name, whether the user is a host, and the date they joined.
+   * **User** - stores user information including username, email, password, first name, last name, whether the user is a host or guest, and the date they joined.
-   * **Profile** - stores additional information about the user such as bio, profile picture, and phone number.
+   * **Profile** - stores additional information about the user such as bio, profile picture, address and phone number.
 Relates to the User model.
    * **Property** - stores information for each property including host ID, title, description, address, city, state, country, postal code, latitude, longitude, price per night, maximum guests, number of bedrooms, number of bathrooms, availability, creation date, and update date.
    * **PropertyImage** - stores multiple images for each property.
 Relates to the Property model.
    * **Booking** - stores booking information including guest ID, property ID, check-in date, check-out date, total price, booking status, creation date, and update date.
 Relates to the User and Property models.